ballooner/turtle-shell/README.md

 My goals when building this shell were to learn:
 - How a shell parses and runs commands on a unix system
-- How to handle input/output redirection through pipes
+- How to handle input/output redirection
 - How to manage processes in C
 - Further my understanding of system calles like fork, exec, wait, etc...
 - Basics of input parsing (lexical analysis)